OOTR-Ladder/kaepora/resources/web/content/en/documentation.md

 compatible with this philosophy.

-When the pig is finally dead, you'll just have to send the `!done` command either by PM to the bot, either in the **#talk-to-kaepora** channel.
+When the pig is finally dead, you'll just have to send the `!done` command either by PM to the bot or in the **#ladder-signup** channel.
 In the case where you unfortunately can't finish, use the `!forfeit` command.

 When the last member of the pair has sent one of the commands, your one-on-one match is officially over and the identity of your opponent as well as your